-The significance of this is the fact that these three tribes, though different in so many ways, have always shared a number of cultural similarities, mainly focusing on language as the largest common factor between the three different tribes.
+These three tribes, though different in so many ways, have always shared a number of cultural similarities, mainly focusing on language as the largest common factor between the three different tribes.

-Most people in these countries can travel between each location and have limited difficulty understanding anything being communicated to them, so if you learn enough to become fluent in Polish, learning the differences in Czech and Slovak will come almost naturally to you, making you a polyglot of the Slavonic languages.
+If you learn enough to become fluent in Polish, learning the differences in Czech and Slovak will come almost naturally to you, making you a polyglot of the Slavonic languages.

 If you are having a hard time grasping the actual phonetic differences of translating words from English to the Polish language, you can readily identify by attempting a literal translation of the word you’re trying to learn from English to its Polish counterpart.